 More research.
 More thinking.
 These take more time.

-Idea get more specific as they grow.
+Ideas get more specific as they grow.
 You add details as you find out more.
-But if you get hit with this specific idea killer question too early, it can sound like you’re unprepared, or haven’t thought things through properly.
+But if you get hit with this specific idea-killer question too early, it can sound like you’re unprepared or haven’t properly thought things through.